ryanrolds/presentations/presentation.md

 # Docker Containers

 * Very popular container solution
-* All containers on a host share network/storage
+* All containers on a host share network and storage

 ---